 a_personal_project : il quitté avant moi_OR_i looked and you weren’t there.mov

 A_PERSONAL_PROJECT(4/6_wRAW-FOOTAGE).ZIP (A RETROSPECTIVE)

 Digital intimacy is about exchange, but what is it that it is made of and how are we exchanging it?
 A PERSONAL PROJECT is a series of online artifacts ranging from videos and erotic stories to photos and snapchats created to expose power dynamics in online, browser-mediated affairs.
 Who or what controls who's arousal?
 Who gets paid?
 Are there different kinds of currency used for pay-outs?
 Who gets what kind of currency-- is it all equal?
 Guilt and shame are explored as a possible substance that can be communicated through interface obfuscated online interaction.
-This project is formally presented and continuously exhibited in an account on XTUBE, an amateur porn site.
+This project is continuously exhibited in an account on XTUBE, an amateur porn site.